“Every 19 seconds, someone in the world gets diagnosed with breast cancer.

 An early stage of breast cancer may show no symptoms and can only be detected through screening.
 If treated at an early stage, there is a 95 percent success rate for treatment.
 “Patients often live a long life, we are talking about 20-30 years, with adequate and appropriate treatment,” Dr Jendana says.

 Though clear-cut as it seems, many women shun breast screening.
-Participation rate is low for Singapore’s national breast cancer screening programme.
-A survey by the Breast Cancer Foundation (BCF) last year revealed that only 45 percent of the 1,005 participants perform breast self-check examinations and for medical checkups.
+Participation rate is considerably low for Singapore’s national breast cancer screening programme.
+A survey by the Breast Cancer Foundation (BCF) in 2017 revealed that only 62 reported having ever done a breast self-check examination.

 The thought of screening is enough to strike fear.
 PanAsia Surgery Group divulged that some women think it’s unnecessary due to their healthy lifestyles and lack of family history; others deem it embarrassing or are generally afraid of diagnosis.
 One can understand the need for open conversation — Breast Cancer Awareness Month is the best time for this.

-The annual campaign occurs every October in various countries across the world and encompasses all voices.
+The annual campaign in various countries across the world and encompasses all voices.
 Not only does it advocate early detection, it’s also a show of unity for women in the throes of treatment, caregivers and the triumphant survivors.
-The onus is on all of us to continue the conversation on breast cancer, whether within our communities or online.
-Here’s how else you can support the cause.
+The onus is on all of us to continue the conversation on breast cancer, pandemic or not.
+Here’s how you can support the cause.

 Get your pink on